-where to buy Pregabalin online Mark Edward Jeffery, a former Georgia Department of Corrections (GDC) officer, who allegedly brought alcohol, drugs, and contraband cellphones into Hays State Prison, was arraigned on federal charges of possession with the intent to distribute methamphetamine.
+source link Mark Edward Jeffery, a former Georgia Department of Corrections (GDC) officer, who allegedly brought alcohol, drugs, and contraband cellphones into Hays State Prison, was arraigned on federal charges of possession with the intent to distribute methamphetamine.

 “Jeffery failed to uphold his duty as a correctional officer when he allegedly smuggled illegal contraband into prison,” said U.S. Attorney Byung J. “BJay” Pak.
 “Correctional officers who smuggle contraband into prisons not only betray the institutions they protect, but also jeopardize the safety of fellow correctional officers and inmates.”

-“It is imperative that our correctional facilities are safe for both inmates and staff,” said Chris Hacker, Special Agent in Charge of FBI Atlanta.
+where can you buy motilium “It is imperative that our correctional facilities are safe for both inmates and staff,” said Chris Hacker, Special Agent in Charge of FBI Atlanta.
 “When contraband is brought into prisons it jeopardizes that safety.
 And when it is a corrections officer who brings in that contraband, violating his or her sworn duty, it is our job to vigorously investigate and hold them accountable.”

 “We are committed to ridding our prisons of individuals who bring discredit to the badge, and we are proud of those officers who work with integrity and vigilance in stopping the introduction of contraband into our facilities,” said GDC Commissioner Gregory C. Dozier.
 “Our appreciation for the continued support of our federal law enforcement partners and the U.S. Attorney’s Office is steadfast, as they help ensure that justice is served on those who choose a path of dishonor.”